Area-53-Robotics/53D-High-Stakes-Notebook/entries/clamp-2/identify.typ

   description: [
   ],
   pros: [
-    - *Space*: Since the clamp’s pistons were elevated, we had enough space to possibly attach tracking wheels on the bottom of the drivetrain.
+    - *Space*: Since the clamp's pistons were elevated, we had enough space to possibly attach tracking wheels on the bottom of the drivetrain.
   ],
   cons: [
-    - *Leverage*:Because the pistons needed to retract to activate the clamp, the pushing force was lacking.
+    - *Leverage*: Because the pistons needed to retract to activate the clamp, the pushing force was lacking.
     - *Extension*: The pistons overextended when trying to deactivate the clamp.
 This further decreased the little leverage that the clamp had.
     - *Grip*: Enemy teams could easily grab the mobile goal out of our possession.
   ]
 )

 #colbreak()

 #pro-con(
   name: "New Idea",
   image: image("identify/Clamp-V2.excalidraw.svg"),